AshleyDeg/Lab_Automation/README.md

 # Multi Agent Reinforcement Learning (MARL)
 This project implements the Q-learning algorithm in a *multi-agent environment*.
 Training in a multi-agent environment brings forward a challenge: the environment is not stationary, therefore we adopt an **independent learning** approach.
-Two competing agents (red and green) move in a grid world: green has to move toward a fixed goal and red has to catch green.
+Two competing agents (red and green) move in a grid world: green has to move towards a fixed goal and red has to catch green.

 **Q-learning algorithm**